Need an EPC in Cheshunt?

 Main Source of Fuel

 UK properties are typically heated by either of these kinds of fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
-So for example a property heated by gas would cost you somewhere in the region of 4.64 pence per kwh and the similar property heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi which uses around 12,000 kwh to heat the property, it would cost you £696 to heat by gas as compared to £2,760 for bottled LPG..
+So for example a property heated by gas would cost you around 4.64 pence per kwh and the same property heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi using around 12,000 kwh to heat the property, it would cost you £696 to heat by gas as compared to £2,760 for bottled LPG..
 Therefore running costs impacts the Energy Performance rating rating.
-Higher costs equals lower ratings.
+Higher costs equals lower scores.

 Levels Of Insulation